badrelmers/RefrEnv/README.md

                                 this will delete any PATH added by the script who called RefrEnv. it is equivalent to running a new bash/zsh session.

-    RefrEnv_debug=yes           Debug what this script do.
+    RefrEnv_debug=yes           Debug what RefrEnv do.
 The folder containing the files used to set the variables will be open, then see _NewEnv.sh this is the file which run inside your script to setup the new variables, you can also revise the